reddit/bugs/README.md

 cancel,Cancelled
 ```

-If you're not sure where to get these, just figure out what transitions you would use in the UI when performing a "start", etc in your Jira project, and list those here.
+If you're not sure where to get these, just figure out what transitions you would use in the UI when going from a backlog to a "start", etc in your Jira project, and list those here after 'start'.

-Place this file as `.transitions` in your home directory for transitions to work with your projects isuse states.
+Place this file as `.transitions` in your home directory.

 ## Installation